CoenCardelli/SQL/README.md

 ---

-### Q10 — Players Outperforming Their Own Season Average in the Latest Week
+### Q10 — Players Outperforming Their Own Season Average in the Latest Week (Complex)

 **Description:** Use a correlated subquery to find players whose most recent week's score exceeds their own personal season average.